couchbaselabs/haddock/README.md

 ### 3. Modify the Operator YAML

 Modify the `operator.yaml` file to include the COD sidecar.
 Use the provided operator.yaml as a reference.
+See the operator.yaml file in the example folder of this repository for additional guidance on the modifications.

 The key modifications include: